 July 29, 2019 – Day 1, Session 5

-Rachel has written mountainteen books, has been working in the web almost as long as he has, is a member of the CSS working group, and is a member of the W3C working group, and flies more than any other human he knows. – EM
+Rachel who has written mountains of books has been working in the web almost as long as he has, is a member of the CSS working group, and is a member of the W3C working group, and flies more than any other human he knows. – EM

 She is the co-founder of Perch CMS.

 She’s been fortunate enough to stand on this stage and talk about CSS for over 3 years now.
-Over that time our understanding about CSS and layout has completely changed.
+Over that time our understanding of CSS and layout has completely changed.

 We’ve been using floats as our primary layout method for about 15 years, and that usage is now being resigned to history.